opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/vpc_peering_v2.md

----
-layout: "opentelekomcloud"
-page_title: "OpenTelekomCloud: opentelekomcloud_vpc_peering_connection_v2"
-sidebar_current: "docs-opentelekomcloud-resource-vpc-peering-v2"
-description: |-
-  Manage a VPC Peering Connection resource.
----

 # opentelekomcloud_vpc_peering_connection_v2

-Provides a resource to manage a VPC Peering Connection resource.
+Provides a resource to manage a VPC Peering Connection resource within OpenTelekomCloud.

 -> **Note:** For cross-tenant (requester's tenant differs from the accepter's tenant) VPC Peering Connections, use the `opentelekomcloud_vpc_peering_connection_v2` resource to manage the requester's side of the connection and use the `opentelekomcloud_vpc_peering_connection_accepter_v2` resource to manage the accepter's side of the connection.